 The meet will be held Saturday, Jan.
 12, at the Cadet Field House.

-Bob Graf is entering his 10th season as a volunteer coach for the Air Force track and field team, where he works primarily with the program's horizontal jumpers.
+Bob Graf is in his 12th season as a volunteer coach for the Air Force track and field team, where he works primarily with the program's horizontal jumpers.

-Graf, who took over coaching the long jump and triple jump athletes in 2014, saw his athletes set two Academy records (Blue Kearney, outdoor long jump; Kassie Gurnell, indoor triple jump) and four all-conference selections.
+Graf, who took over coaching the long jump and triple jump athletes in 2014, has guided his athletes to two Academy records (Blue Kearney, outdoor long jump; Kassie Gurnell, indoor triple jump), eight additional incursions to the program's all-time standings, eight all-conference selections, 23 scoring finishes at the Mountain West Championships and five appearances at the NCAA Championships (West Preliminary).

 As the former coach of the Falcons' high jumpers, the 2012 season proved to be a banner year for Graf and his athletes.
 Air Force claimed the program's first-ever indoor and outdoor conference titles in the high jump, as well as five of the event's six all-conference selections.
-Freshman Kobi Rex won the Mountain West title and paced the Falcons to a sweep of all three medals at the indoor meet, while junior Zach Wood claimed the league's outdoor title and led Air Force to three of the top-four finishes.
-In addition, Rex became the first Falcon since 1997 to clear the seven-foot mark, while recording the second-highest clearance in Mountain West Indoor Championship Meet history.
+Kobi Rex won the MW title and paced the Falcons to a sweep of all three medals at the indoor meet, while Zach Wood claimed the league's outdoor title and led Air Force to three of the top-four finishes.
+In addition, Rex became the first Falcon since 1997 to clear the seven-foot mark, while recording the second-highest clearance in MW Indoor Championship Meet history.

 The men added three more all-conference selections during the 2013 season.

-Over the past three years, four members of the women's team have debuted on the program's top-10 list, including Regan Rogers' Freshman Class Record of 5'8" - the second-best jump in Academy history.
+Four members of the women's team debuted on the program's top-10 list during Graf's tenure, including Regan Rogers, who set a Freshman Class Record and cleared the second-best jump in Academy history (5'8") in 2010.

 Graf joined the Academy staff after spending six years as the assistant track coach at the University of Colorado-Colorado Springs.
 Prior to his appointment at UCCS, Graf spent 25 years coaching at the high school level, including 18 years at Wasson High School in Colorado Springs.
 He has also coached several athletes in the Army's World Class Athlete program and at the 2008 Olympic Trials.